Super Bowl features matchup of 1st and 2nd team All-Pro QBs - WHIZ News

 Both Mahomes and Hurts are among the five finalists for the MVP award that will be announced next week.
 The winner of the AP NFL MVP hasn’t won the Super Bowl since Kurt Warner did it for the Rams in the 1999 season.
 The last eight MVPs to play in the game all ended up losing.

-Mahomes will be starting in his third Super Bowl at the young age of 27 years, 148 days — 39 days younger than Tom Brady when he became the youngest QB to start in three Super Bowls in the 2004 season.
+Mahomes will be starting in his third Super Bowl at the young age of 27 years, 148 days — 39 days younger than Brady in the 2004 season when he became the youngest QB to start in three Super Bowls.

 Hurts is set to start his first Super Bowl at age 24, joining Mahomes and six others to do that before turning 25.